stgary/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model

 2. What is an event?

+an event is like a click. a user input.

 3. What is an event listener?

+function in a computer program that waits for an event to occur

 4. Why would we convert a NodeList into an Array?

+because a nodeList is the browser api

 5. What is a component?

+a piece of ccode that is reusable

 ### Git Set up